hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Aerofort-Jacket.markdown

 When you want to sweat we learned that you lose up 20% of your heat through the head.

-This is a hood which would go under a helmet on bikes or on climbing yes especially for climbing routes when you are on a mood to protrude it is on your harness.
+This is a hood which would go under a helmet on bikes or on climbing.

-When you're coming to the higher peakes you can put it on when there is wind.
+When you're coming to the higher peaks, you can put it on when there is wind.

 So I like this very very much and you can also adjust here.
 Yeah, it's perfect